Healthdirect Free Australian health advice you can count on.

 What is malnutrition?

-Malnutrition is a serious health condition that develops when someone does not have enough nutrients to meet their body’s needs.
+Malnutrition is a serious health condition that happens when you do not have enough of the right nutrients to meet your body’s needs.

-It can happen over time if someone does not have enough food, if they do not eat the right types of food, or if their body cannot absorb enough nutrients from food.
+It can happen over time if you do not have enough or eat the right types of food, or if your body cannot absorb enough nutrients from food.

-Research shows that up to half of older Australians living in aged care or at home are either at risk of malnutrition or are malnourished.
+Research shows that up to 1 in every 2 older Australians living in aged care or at home are either at risk of malnutrition or are malnourished.

-People who eat a lot of food or are overweight can also have malnutrition.
-For example, people who eat very poor diets may be obese, but they lack the vitamins and minerals they need for health.
-People who were malnourished before they were born or as babies are more likely to be overweight or obese in later life.
+People who eat a lot of food or are living with overweight can also have malnutrition.
+For example, people who eat poor diets may live with obesity, but also lack the vitamins and minerals they need for good health.
+People who were malnourished before they were born or as babies are more likely to have overweight or obesity in later life.

 What are the symptoms of malnutrition?